-Rice Creek has no public access site, however, Round Lake, which is navigable from Rice Creek, does have a public access.
+Rice Creek has no public access site, however, Round Lake and Big Lake, which are navigable from Rice Creek, have public accesses.
 The creek is used for a variety of recreational activities including fishing.
 There majority of the land surrounding Rice Creek is owned by the State of Wisconsin and is called the Northern Highland State Forest.